JASYTIONLINE/3302-cmpa-repo/content/05-tlg/02-tlg-ep0.1-the-fire-below.md

 ---
-title: The Fire Beneath the Code — Episode 0.1
+title: ep 0.1- The Fire Beneath the Code (Legend of the Agile Manifesto)
 description: "Episode 0.1 of The Last Gate: Riya faces chaos as The Plan and Agile principles weave into her story."
 tags:
   - cmpa3302